PX4/PX4-user_guide/en/frames_multicopter/dji_f450_cuav_5nano.md

 ## Tuning

 Airframe selection sets *default* autopilot parameters for the frame.
-These may good enough to fly with, but you should tune each frame build.
+These may be good enough to fly with, but you should tune each frame build.

 For instructions on how, start from [Autotune](../config/autotune.md).